wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 	import Ace from './views/AceEditor.vue';

-After that, inside the *setup* function, we register our nu editor using the workspace function :ref:`registerEditor <editor>`:
+After that, inside the *setup* function, we register our new editor using the workspace function :ref:`registerEditor <editor>`:

 .. code-block:: javascript